ymavura3/yusuph-mavura/_pages/about.md

 ---
 permalink: /
-title: "Yusuph Mavura's personal website"
+title: "Welcome to Yusuph Mavura's Personal Website"
 author_profile: true
 redirect_from:
   - /about/